rapidpages/rapidpages/README.md

 Edit the `.env.example` file to ensure the following values are set:

+Login:

 - `GITHUB_CLIENT_SECRET` & `GITHUB_CLIENT_ID`: you need to [create a GitHub oauth application](https://github.com/settings/applications/new) to be able to login.
 For `localhost` use `http://localhost:3000` and `http://localhost:3000/api/auth/callback/github` for Homepage and Authorization callback URL.

+AI:

 - `OPENAI_API_KEY`: you need to get a key from [OpenAI](https://platform.openai.com/)
+- (optional) `RAPIDPAGES_UNSTABLE_STREAMING`: you can enable streaming generative UIs by setting this value to `true`.
+Streaming is only supported when deploying to Vercel Serverless or long running processes (eg. Docker).
+If deploying to Vercel you need to set `supportsResponseStreaming: true` manually in `pages/api/generate.ts` - this is because Next.js doesn't support dynamic config exports and this configuration option cannot depend on an environment variable.

 #### Run Rapidpages on Host